migueldeicaza/MonoTouch.Dialog/README.markdown

 At least one RootElement is required to start the MonoTouch.Dialogs process.

-RootElements can also be used inside Sections to trigger loading a new nested configuration page.
-When used in this mode the caption provided is used while rendered inside a section and is also used as the Title for the subpage.

 If a RootElement is initialized with a section/element value then this value is used to locate a child Element that will provide a summary of the configuration which is rendered on the right-side